amelhaoui/Blockchain-explorer/Readme.md

 3. [Running Locally](#running-locally)
 4. [Limitations And TODOs](#limitations)

-# Code Review

-I created a MR against main branch.
-Happy to answer questions directly.

 # Overview

 The project follows CI/CD approach with test and deployment done after each push to develop or main branch. \
 This would change depending on the deployment strategy within the company. \
 I created both a front and backend in separate folders.

-P.S: please note, I put the API_KEY directly on the workflows, as I dont have access to secret in the repository.
 ## Stack:

 ### Backend: